Sean Hayes: Career

+Early career

 As a teenager, Hayes was an extra in the film Lucas (1986), which was filmed at his high school.
 He made his professional debut in the independent film Billy's Hollywood Screen Kiss (1998), which brought him wide attention.

+Will and Grace

 The same year, he was cast as Jack McFarland, a flamboyantly gay and frequently unemployed actor, in the NBC comedy series Will & Grace.
 The show became a long-running hit and Hayes' performance earned him seven consecutive Emmy Award nominations as Outstanding Supporting Actor in a Comedy Series.
 He won the award for his first nomination.
-He was also nominated for six Golden Globe Awards for his performance.
+He was also nominated for six Golden Globe Awards for his performances.

+Film

-Hayes also made film appearances in Cats & Dogs (2001), as Jerry Lewis in Martin and Lewis (2002), Wayne in Pieces of April (2003), The Cat in the Hat (2003), and Win a Date With Tad Hamilton!
+Hayes also made film appearances as the voice of the villainous white Persian cat Mr. Tinkles in Cats & Dogs (2001), as Jerry Lewis in Martin and Lewis (2002), Wayne in Pieces of April (2003) and Win a Date with Tad Hamilton!
 (2004).
 He was also the voice of Brain in the 2008 film Igor, and has guest-starred in television shows such as Scrubs and 30 Rock.
 In 2005, he was executive producer for Bravo's Situation: Comedy, a reality television series about sitcoms.
 He also executive produced The Sperm Donor and Stephen's Life, the two winning scripts that were chosen by NBC.
 He guest-starred in 2006 in the Adult Swim cameo-filled show Tom Goes to the Mayor (S2E15, "Bass Fest").
 Hayes appeared as Thomas in the film The Bucket List (2007).
 On July 5, 2008, he made his New York stage debut as Mr. Applegate / Devil in New York City Center's Encores! production of Damn Yankees.

+He also appeared as Mr. Hank Humberfloob and provided the voice of "The Fish" in The Cat in the Hat.
+In 2010, he reprised the role of Mr. Tinkles in Cats & Dogs: The Revenge of Kitty Galore.

+He played Larry Fine in the film The Three Stooges (2012).

+In 2017, Hayes played the role of Steven, the devil emoji in The Emoji Movie.